H.R. 4984: No Appointments by Rogue Judges Act

 28 U.S. Code § 546 - Vacancies

-This is the federal statute directly amended by the bill, governing vacancies in offices of United States Attorneys.
+The federal statute directly amended by the bill, governing vacancies in the offices of United States Attorneys, including the court-appointment provision the bill would strike.

 5 U.S. Code § 3346 - Time limitation